EEGLabUKSH/datascience_in_practice/_build/html/_sources/intro.md

 These materials focus on the practical elements of finding, analyzing, interpreting and contextualizing data analysis, in order to practice answering questions with data.

 ### Topics

 1. Python and how to write it (s00-s01)
 2. Basic data operations (s02-s03)
 3. Statistic in Python (s04-s06)
 4. Neurophysiological data (s07-?)

 ### Dates

 14 seminar sessions in total. <br>
 25.10.2022 - 07.02.2023 (No sessions 27.12. & 03.01.)<br>
 Tuesdays 10:15-11:45.<br>
 We meet every week online [here.](https://mediaportal01.rz.uni-kiel.de/b/wel-qyn-wtn-8rj)<br>
-Room 315 in OS62 is reserved if you dont want to do the course from home.
+Room 315 in OS62 is reserved if you dont want to do the course from home.<br>
+The final exercises must be handed in until 28.02.
+23:59:59.

 ## Content

 Available materials include:

 - **Theory** which introduce key topics for doing data science
   - These can be used to explore and learn about key topics
 - **Assignments** which are problem sets that can be worked through
   - These can be used to practice key skills and ideas with code

 ## Session plan

-1. Joined coding of old assignments as presentations *(~20-30-min)*
+1. Joined coding of old assignments as presentations _(~20-30-min)_
-2. New theory and assignments *(~45 min)*
+2. New theory and assignments _(~45 min)_
-3. Feedback session *(15 min)*
+3. Feedback session _(15 min)_

 All the materials **for psyM1-2** are listed in the table of contents in the left sidebar.
 Note that these materials are not created as fully detailed descriptions or formal descriptions of the topics they introduce.